apache/arrow/python/doc/source/development.rst

 If you don't want to build and install the Plasma in-memory object store, you can omit the ``-DARROW_PLASMA=on`` flag.

-To add support for the experimental Apache ORC integration, include ``-DARROW_ORC=on`` in these flags.

 Now, optionally build and install the Apache Parquet libraries in your
 toolchain: